 If your credit history is inaccurate, you’ll need to dispute it with the creditor.
 In some cases, it’s as simple as drafting a letter and sending it with supporting documentation.
 In other cases, it’s difficult to prove the inaccuracy, which means research is required to pinpoint information that satisfies the creditor enough to correct the error.

-In complicated cases, a credit repair service negotiates debt with the creditor on your behalf.
-Credit repair services employ legal teams to handle negotiation.
+In complicated cases, a credit restoration service negotiates debt with the creditor on your behalf.
+Credit restoration services employ legal teams to handle negotiation.
 The legal team may compose cease and desist letters to eliminate the constant calls from collections.
 They may negotiate new repayment plans with your creditors or reduce the amount of money you owe so it becomes a serviceable debt.

-Perform a soft credit check before considering a credit repair service.
+Perform a soft credit check before considering a credit restoration service.
 Instead of paying for the initial inquiry, you might save money by finding out you don’t have any credit issues or discrepancies.